diffCheckOrg/diffCheck/doc/diffCheck.df_cvt_bindings.rst

 .. currentmodule:: diffCheck.df_cvt_bindings

-This module contains all the objects and functions to handle the conversion between, :mod:`diffCheck.df_geometries` or Rhino types and :mod:`diffCheck.diffcheck_bindings` modules.
+This module contains all the objects and functions to handle the conversion between, diffCheck (in particular :mod:`diffCheck.diffcheck_bindings`) to/from Rhino.

 .. automodule:: diffCheck.df_cvt_bindings
    :members: